 GradCon attracts a general audience composed of students and faculty in all disciplines.
 Your intentions must be communicated in a manner that is intelligible to all audience members.

 - Submissions may be made for an oral, poster, or visual & performing art presentation.

-- Complete the Online Submission Form (Is now CLOSED).
-You may edit your submission (i.e. updates to abstract, data & authors) at any time prior to the submission deadline on Friday, January 18, 2019 at 5:00pm.
+- Complete the Online Submission Form.
+You may edit your submission (i.e. updates to abstract, data & authors) at any time prior to the submission deadline - January 21, 2020 at 5:00pm.
 Submissions are NOW CLOSED.
 For those who have submitted, please watch your emails for further logistics on February 4th.

 - Abstracts (circa 500 words) must include the following elements (as applicable to your field): Your abstract/artist statement must be specific to this presentation.
 It should be revised to reflect your most recent work on the project.
 See Sample Abstracts